-30. PICES is an intergovernmental scientific organization that was established in 1992 to promote and coordinate marine research in the northern North Pacific and adjacent seas.
+17. PICES is an intergovernmental scientific organization that was established in 1992 to promote and coordinate marine research in the northern North Pacific and adjacent seas.
 Its present members are Canada, Japan, People's Republic of China, Republic of Korea, the Russian Federation, and the United States of America.
-In 2006 and 2007 PICES sent an invitation for WCPFC to participate in its annual meeting that year.
-The Secretariat responded that funding and staffing constraints prevented participation but that it looked forward to close cooperation in future years.
+PICES continues to invite WCPFC to participate in its annual meetings.
+The Secretariat has responded that funding and staffing constraints prevented participation but that it looked forward to close cooperation in future years.

-Issues for the Commission
+Issues for the Northern Committee